Greg Valentine: Return to Mid-Atlantic Championship Wrestling (1979–1981)

 Valentine later claimed to have "seen the light", and re-formed his team with Flair, who believed that Valentine was now a face.
 In a tag match against Jimmy Snuka and the Iron Sheik, Valentine abandoned Flair, leaving him outnumbered.
 Flair was beaten, and then Valentine snapped Gene Anderson's hickory cane over Flair's head, legitimately breaking his nose and splitting his lips.
-The former partners began feuding over Flair's NWA United States Heavyweight Championship, with Valentine finally defeating Flair for the title on July 26 in Flair's adopted hometown of Charlotte.
+The former partners began feuding over Flair's NWA United States Heavyweight Championship, with Valentine finally defeating Flair for the title on July 26 in Flair's adopted hometown of Charlotte, North Carolina.
 He held the title until November 24, when he was beaten by Flair; Flair became one of Valentine's main opponents in the Mid-Atlantic territory.

 World Wrestling Federation (1981–1982)

 Valentine returned to the WWF, now known as the World Wrestling Federation, for a year in 1981 and continued to pursue the title.
 On October 19, he was pinned by Backlund, but then handed the title belt by the dazed referee.
 The title was held up, and Backlund defeated Valentine cleanly in the November 23 rematch.
 In January 1982, Valentine met Backlund yet again, this time in a steel cage, for the WWF Heavyweight Championship at the Philadelphia Spectrum, which Backlund won.

 He also feuded with Pedro Morales over the WWF Intercontinental Heavyweight Championship, who he "injured" by suplexing him on the concrete floor of the arena.
 Valentine was not successful in winning this title either, and in mid-1982 left the promotion.